Namesonic/cache/cache/README.md

 ## Constructor

 This class must be instiantiated with a call back function that returns a promise.
 Usually this would be a Promise returned from an AJAX transport like axios.
-Alternatively, you can return your own promise with the data you are caching.
+Alternatively, you can return your own promise with the data you are providing to the cache.

 The callback function can accept paramters, in this example, the UNIQUE ID of the cached item that we are seeking.